2014 Winter Olympics: Other infrastructure

 Funds were spent on the construction of hotels for 10,300 guests.
 The first of the Olympic hotels, Zvezdny (Stellar), was rebuilt anew.
 Significant funds were spent on the construction of an advanced sewage treatment system in Sochi, designed by Olimpstroy.
 The system meets BREF standards and employs top available technologies for environment protection, including tertiary treatment with microfiltration.

 Six post offices were opened at competition venues, two of them in the main media centre in Olympic Park and in the mountain village of Estosadok.
 In addition to standard services, customers had access to unique services including two new products, Fotomarka and Retropismo.
-Fotomarka presents an opportunity to get a stylized sheet of eight souvenir stamps with one's own photos, using the services of a photographer in the office.
+Fotomarka presents an opportunity to get a stylised sheet of eight souvenir stamps with one's own photos, using the services of a photographer in the office.
 Retropismo service allows a customer to write with their own stylus or pen on antique paper with further letters, winding string and wax seal affixing.
 All the new sites and post offices in Sochi were opened during the Olympics until late night 7 days a week, and employees were trained to speak English.